Need Help? Give us a call.

-Open both the excel file that has your estimated amounts, and link to the new spreadsheet.
-If you’ve never linked spreadsheets this can be done by entering the = sign in the cells where you want actual totals, then clicking the appropriate cell in the downloaded report file (you have to have both files open at the same time to do this).
+Open both the Excel file that has your estimated amounts, and link to the new spreadsheet.
+If you’ve never linked spreadsheets this can be done by entering the “=” sign in the cells where you want actual totals, then clicking the appropriate cell in the downloaded report file (you have to have both files open at the same time to do this).

-To do this, from the Company Name/Gear Icon, choose Budgeting:
+To do this, from the Company Name/Gear Icon, choose “Budgeting:”

-In the window that opens, click the Next button.
+In the window that opens, click the “Next” button.
 Now choose to start from scratch:

 The next choice is to subdivide your budget by customer:

 To enter your estimated amounts, select the lines, one at a time, that correspond to the income and expense products or services related to the job.
-After you enter the information for one line, click Save & Next to get to the next line.
-When you’ve entered all of the amounts, click the Finish button.
+After you enter the information for one line, click “Save & Next” to get to the next line.
+When you’ve entered all of the amounts, click the “Finish” button.
 (You’ll want to make sure you’re entering them into the correct date range as well—do you want to see an annual estimate, or will you be looking at this report by month or quarter?
-Double check that before you hit Finish.)
+Double check that before you hit “Finish”).

 To review your estimates vs. actuals, we need to customize the Budget vs. Actuals report (Reports > Recommended > Budgets vs. Actuals).
-Open the report, click the Customize button.
-In the Customize screen, click Lists on the left side and change Customers from All to the specific sub-customer you want to review.
-Once you’ve finished, click the Run Report button.
-(I would also suggest memorizing this so you don’t have to customize for that job every time.)
+Open the report and click the “Customize” button.
+In the Customize screen, click “Lists” on the left side and change “Customers” from “All” to the specific sub-customer you want to review.
+Once you’ve finished, click the “Run Report” button.
+(We also suggest memorizing this so you don’t have to customize for that job every time.)